inbravo/aws-feature-set/README.md

 	3. Latency
 		- Allows you to route traffic based on lowest network latency for your end user.
 To the region which gives fastest response time
 		- Create record set for EC2 or ELB resource in each region that hosts website.
 When R53 receives a query it will then determine response based on lowest latency
-		- How will the users get the best experience? it is evaluated dynamically by R3
+		- How will the users get the best experience? it is evaluated dynamically by R53
 	4. Failover
-		- When you want to create an active /passive setup
+		- When you want to create an active/passive setup
 		- Disaster Recovery
 			- R53 monitors health of site.
 			- If active fails then R53 routes traffic to passive site